 10) How do I reserve a hotel?

 The organisers of the event may have a number of preferred hotels in the country hosting the events, where discounted rates may be available.
-You can reserve your hotel by clicking here
+Please contact the organisers for partner hotels available for each event.

 11) How do get to the venue?

 The venues where the events are held are usually easy to access for delegates and visitors.
-Parking for the Kenya event is free at the chosen venue, while we shall be informing on the availability of free parking on the Zambia edition in due course.
+Parking for the events is usually free at the chosen venue.